Marlborough Express

 The Marlborough Express is a newspaper serving the Marlborough area of New Zealand.
 Its headquarters are in Blenheim and has been published there since 1866.
+The newspaper is owned by media company Stuff.

 Ownership

 The Marlborough Express was set up by the printer, journalist and editor Samuel Johnson and his brother Thomas.
 They arrived in Blenheim in April 1866 and intended to set up weekly that served all of Marlborough Province, in opposition to the parochial papers serving Blenheim (Wairau Record) and Picton (Marlborough Press) already.
 Johnson sold the newspaper to Smith Furness and James Boudy in 1879.
-It remained in the Furness family until 1998, when it was acquired by Independent Newspapers Limited (INL).
-Fairfax New Zealand, now Stuff Ltd, bought the INL mastheads in 2003.